Optionist.net

 • Short 1x put ATM minus 12 points

-P/L SPY ATM-12 ATM-6 ATM ATM+5 Short put 2x short calls center right-side residual value Schematic, excluding premium inputs and differing expiries
+P/L SPY ATM-12 ATM-6 ATM ATM+5 Short Put 2x Short Calls Center right-side residual value Schematic only, excluding premium inputs and differing expiries

-The profile shows the open downside created by the short put, the highest value zone around the two short calls, and a small positive shelf on the right because the upper call wing sits at ATM plus 5.
+This profile shows the open downside from the short put, the highest-value zone around the two short calls, and a small positive residual shelf on the right because the upper call wing sits at ATM plus 5.

 The current Option Omega evaluations of the flyagonal variant are embedded here.
 They show the overall equity curve, the year-by-year results, and the outcome distribution.